Our Curriculum Principles

 - We offer rich, varied and positive enrichment activities in all academies and where appropriate the very best of intervention strategies geared and targeted to have a real impact on pupil progress.

-- It is crucial that any curriculum development fully embeds at every opportunity the Black Lives matter agenda and in line with the fully inclusive nature of our academies and Co-op values.
-So every opportunity is maximised to develop the understanding of equality and diversity in the full range of subjects, PSHE and enrichment activities.
+- It is crucial that any curriculum development fully embeds at every opportunity equality and diversity and in line with the fully inclusive nature of our academies and Co-op values.
+To maximise and develop the understanding of equality and diversity in the full range of subjects, PSHE and enrichment activities is essential.
 Then in the delivery of the curriculum through the teaching and learning we adapt our approach to reflect the best practice equality for all our pupils.
-We celebrate cultural diversity within our academies and communities at every opportunity with a range of enrichment events ensuring our students become the very best informed global citizens.
+We celebrate cultural diversity within our academies and communities with a range of enrichment events ensuring our students become the very best informed global citizens.
 We want our curriculum to be inclusive in its nature, preparing students to be excellent global ambassadors of the 21st century.

 - We are faith neutral as a Trust but we teach our students to appreciate and understand all faiths and the richness this gives a community.